Pinanga subterranea

 Pinanga subterranea is a species of tree in the Arecaceae, or palm tree, family native to Borneo.
 It is widespread in the west of the island, where local communities use it for food.

 Botany

-The species in found in lowland forest valleys 650 metres above sea level and on slopes near streams.
-It grows well in chalky, red or sandy clay soils.
+The species is found in lowland forest valleys 650 metres above sea level and on slopes near streams.
+It grows well in chalky, red, or sandy clay soils.